alankrantas/micropython-TEA5767/README.md

 ## Import and Initialization on ESP32

-It's basic the same as ESP8266, however the SCL and SDA pins are 22 and 21 respectively:
+It's basic the same as ESP8266, however you may need to assign different SCL and SDA pins:

 ```python
 from machine import Pin, I2C